Scale-free tree network with an ultra-large diameter: Several significant topological parameters

-This means that tree $\mathcal{T}^{\star}_{t}$ obeys power-law degree distribution as well.
+From which we can see that tree $\mathcal{T}^{\star}_{t}$ obeys power-law degree distribution as well.
 However, its power-law exponent is smaller than $3$.
+A similar result has been reported in \cite{Jung-2002}.

-Apparently, degree distribution implies that tree $\mathcal{T}^{\star}_{t}$ has a different underlying structure from tree $\mathcal{T}_{t}$.
+Apparently, the above analysis of degree distribution implies that tree $\mathcal{T}^{\star}_{t}$ has a different underlying structure from tree $\mathcal{T}_{t}$.
 Yet, it should be mentioned that in the large graph size limit, they have an identical average degree regardless of power-law exponent.
-In addition, the both types of generative ways to create scale-free tree networks $\mathcal{T}_{t}$ and $\mathcal{T}^{\star}_{t}$ are within the category of ``preferential attachment mechanism" introduced by Barab\'{a}si \emph{et al} \cite{Barabasi-1999}.
-In the past two decades, most papers focus on the latter generative approach to generating tree $\mathcal{T}^{\star}_{t}$ \cite{Ma-2020-1,Kim-2004}.
-As a result, almost all tree networks with scale-free feature are always proved to have an exponent no more than $3$.
+In addition, the both types of generative ways to create scale-free tree networks $\mathcal{T}_{t}$ and $\mathcal{T}^{\star}_{t}$ are within the category of "preferential attachment mechanism" introduced by Barab\'{a}si \emph{et al} \cite{Barabasi-1999}.
+In the past two decades, most papers focus on the generative approach to generating tree $\mathcal{T}^{\star}_{t}$ \cite{Ma-2020-1,Kim-2004}.
+As a result, almost all published tree networks with scale-free feature are always proved to have an exponent no more than $3$.
 Therefore, this work provides an effective way to build up scale-free tree networks with intriguing features, such as power-law exponent larger than $3$.
+Additionally, we provide some deep discussions about the proposed generative way in the end of Section 5.